-(i) There is no organized market for the legal finance receivables.
+- (i) There is no organized market for the legal finance receivables.
 Therefore the carrying value is the amortized cost using the effective interest rate method.
-The contractual interest rates approximate current market rates.

-(ii) The stated value of the vehicle financing and borrowings approximates fair values, as the interest rates attached to these instruments are representative of current market rates, for loans with similar terms, conditions and maturities.

-(iii) Carrying amounts are expected to be reasonable approximations of fair value for cash and for financial instruments with short maturities, including accounts receivable and accounts payable.

-- (iv) The Company determines the fair value of its interest rate swap under the income valuation technique using a discounted cash flow model.
+The contractual interest rates approximate current market rates. - (ii) The stated value of the vehicle financing and borrowings approximates fair values, as the interest rates attached to these instruments are representative of current market rates, for loans with similar terms, conditions and maturities. - (iii) Carrying amounts are expected to be reasonable approximations of fair value for cash and for financial instruments with short maturities, including accounts receivable and accounts payable. - (iv) The Company determines the fair value of its interest rate swap under the income valuation technique using a discounted cash flow model.
 Significant inputs to the valuation model include the contracted notional amount, LIBOR rate yield curves and the applicable credit-adjusted risk-free rate yield curve.
 The Company's interest rate derivative is included in the Level 2 fair value hierarchy because all the significant inputs are directly or indirectly observable.
-For the rates on the interest rate swaps, see Note 13 - Interest Rate Swaps. - (v) The convertible debentures have several embedded derivative features which were determined to not meet the criteria for treatment as equity components and would otherwise be required to be recognized as separate financial instruments, measured at fair value through profit or loss.
+For the rates on the interest rate swaps, see Note 14 - Interest Rate Swaps. - (v) The convertible debentures have several embedded derivative features which were determined to not meet the criteria for treatment as equity components and would otherwise be required to be recognized as separate financial instruments, measured at fair value through profit or loss.
 The Company has elected under IAS 39.11A to designate the entire convertible debentures (and all the embedded derivatives) as a combined financial liability at fair value through profit or loss.
 The fair value of the convertible debentures is based on their trading price on the Toronto Stock Exchange every reporting period; as a result, there may be increased volatility in the reported net income.
-The \$1.4 million of costs related to the issuance of the convertible debenture were expensed when incurred; thus no transaction costs are capitalized in the fair value of the convertible debentures.
+The \$1.4 million of costs related to the issuance of the convertible debentures.

 Transfers between levels are considered to occur on the date that the fair valuation methodology changes.
-There were no transfers between levels during the current or prior year.
+There were no transfers between levels during the current or prior periods.